 The Getting Ahead Program

 The Getting Ahead Program is offered to disconnected/at-risk youth between the ages of 16-24.
-The classes will begin on Saturday February 3 and run once a week through Saturday May 19th from 8:30am-11am.
-The purpose of the weekly meetings are to help youth set goals and teach them organizational techniques which will assist them in improving their quality of life.
+The purpose of the weekly meetings is to help youth set goals and teach them organizational techniques which will assist them in improving their quality of life.
 Referrals can be made by contacting our office with the name of the person being referred and his or her contact information.

-The Aspire Program will begin in February and is designed to meet the growing need of "vision" for at risk youth and young adults within Harford County.
-We strive to offer a clear, attainable pathway to help change the life trajectory of at risk youth.
-Our program focus is aimed towards those individuals who struggle with traditional schooling, and therefore lack the education to then go on and become self-sufficient adults.
-We engage the client by offering an alternative high school educational experience and internship placement.
+The Engage Program is designed to meet the growing need of “vision” for at-risk youth and young adults within Harford County.
+We strive to offer a clear, attainable pathway to help change the life trajectory of at-risk youth.
+Our program focus is aimed at those individuals who struggle with traditional schooling, and therefore lack the education to then go on and become self-sufficient adults.
+We engage the client by offering an alternative high school educational experience and internship placement as well as certification and training.
 Referrals can be made by contacting our office via phone or email with the name and contact information of the person being referred.